 Who doesn't pay tuition fees in Finland?

-Tuition fees in public Finnish universities range from 10,000 to 25,000 EUR/year, with University of Helsinki as the most expensive university.
-Private universities can charge higher fees.
+Tuition fees in public Finnish universities range from 10,000 to 25,000 EUR/year, with the University of Helsinki as the most expensive university.
+Private universities usually charge higher fees.

 - Aalto University;